PDXPythonPirates/ppp-project-2/README.md

 - #### With docker containers + docker compose
     1. run `make up` to run the docker containers locally and open on  http://localhost:5000 (**this also boots a mysql container**)
-    2. run `make stop` to stop containers and prune
+    2. run `make down` to stop containers and prune

 ## Working with Docker
 * Install Docker by following the instructions on [their site](https://docs.docker.com/get-docker/)